 Another adventure in the magical forests of Takamori is to visit the Takamori Don no Sugi giant cedar tree.
 This spot is a little off the beaten path and you can find often yourself alone under a canopy of massive trees with only the sounds of nature surrounding you.
 Cows occasionally clamber down into this nook in the hillside to take refuge from the rain or snow in winter.

 Even Kumamon has made his way up into the mountains of Takamori…

-I haven’t even touched on the more touristy spots of Takamori (e.g. Yusui Tunnel with an amazing strobe light water droplet waterfall) but hopefully one can get a feel for what the town atmosphere is like and a picture tells a thousand words.
+I haven’t even touched on the more touristy spots of Takamori (e.g. Yusui Tunnel, a half-finished-but-abandoned train tunnel with an amazing strobe light water droplet waterfall) but hopefully this has helped you get a feel for what the town atmosphere is like and a picture tells a thousand words.
 Any artist would love to be immersed in the community here because there are many local artists in woodwork, jewellery, tapestry, photography and painting (on one of the back roads a tiny house has been transferred into a hidden art gallery).
 There is so much to discover by just walking around town.
-Or you can head to the ‘Folk School’ where most of these artists gather on weekends to set up a local market for their work.
+Or you can head to the Folk School, an old elementary school that was converted into a community and art center, where most of these artists gather on weekends to set up a local market for their work.